cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/orientation-2.md

 ---
 ## Forecast Is "Always" Wrong

-The topic emphasizes a fundamental reality;  Any forecast is very unlikely to occur exactly as specified.
-Realistic planning and management needs to recognize and deal with inevitable risk and uncertainty.
+The topic emphasizes a fundamental reality; any forecast is very unlikely to occur exactly as specified.
+Realistic planning and management need to recognize and deal with inevitable risk and uncertainty.
 Failure to do so can be costly.

 Why are Forecasts Wrong?
 Things happen:  new political realities, technologies. commercial developments, etc., etc.  The probability that any forecast is correct in time, quantity, or duration is very small.
 We understand this from our experience -- last year (year 2020) pointedly.